parsiya/sublime-config/README.md

 Completions are stored in the `User` directory with extension `.sublime-completions`.

 Sample completion file for markdown for the same shortcodes.
-Note the triggers are the same and if you have both snippets and completions with the same trigger, snippets always have priority.
+Note the triggers are the same as the ones in snippet examples above.
+Snippets always have priority over completions.

 ``` json
 {